dakotacolorado/dakotacolorado/README.md

   Exploration and documentation of learnings in PyTorch, focusing on tensors, gradients, and neural networks through Jupyter notebooks.

 - **Data Science**: [🎵 SpotifyDataDrivenPlaylists](https://github.com/dakotacolorado/SpotifyDataDrivenPlaylists)
-  Engaged in data normalization, PCA application, and song clustering using SciPy, sklearn, and Seaborn, with documentation via Jupyter notebooks.
+  Engaged in data normalization, principal component analysis, and song clustering using SciPy, sklearn, and Seaborn, with documentation via Jupyter notebooks.

 ### 🗣️ Chat GPT Bots